 Denali in a day!
 Tour North America's tallest peak on this one-day adventure from Anchorage

-At a formidable 20,320 feet tall, Mt.
-McKinley is the centerpiece of Denali National Park, and you'll get the best view on a Denali flightseeing tour with Rust’s!
+At a formidable 20,320 feet tall, Denali (formerly Mt.
+McKinley) is the centerpiece of Denali National Park, and you'll get the best view on a Denali flightseeing tour with Rust’s!
 Soar to new heights on the intimate, 3-hour Discover Denali Flightseeing Tour with an experienced Alaska bush pilot who loves to share Alaska’s most inaccessible and spectacularly-wild settings.
 This is one of our most popular tours.

-Depart Lake Hood, Anchorage’s lively seaplane airport, traverse the flatlands across Cook Inlet (possible Beluga whales), spotting for moose and, depending on the time of year and weather, and follow the ragged spine of the Alaska Range with its massive walls of rock and ice to the crowning jewel, Mount McKinley.
+Depart Lake Hood, Anchorage’s lively seaplane airport, traverse the flatlands across Cook Inlet (possible Beluga whales), spotting for moose and, depending on the time of year and weather, and follow the ragged spine of the Alaska Range with its massive walls of rock and ice to the crowning jewel, Deanli (formerly Mt McKinley.
 The photo stop landing location varies seasonally and is dependent on weather.

 - Tokosha Mountains and the winding Tokositna Glacier